Cobalt Boat Detailing Mastery: The Ultimate Guide to Restoring & Protecting Your Investment

 What Does the LAMICS Process Look Like in Action?

-When we talk about restoring a boat like a Cobalt, it's important to understand the level of effort and precision that goes into every step.
+When we talk about restoring a boat like a Cobalt, it's important to understand the level of effort and precision that goes into every step of detailing this particular boat.
 The LAMICS process isn't just a single pass around the boat—it's a comprehensive, multi-layered approach that ensures every inch of the vessel is restored to its former glory.

 Here's a breakdown of what that actually entails:

 Initial Wet Sanding: This process involves carefully sanding the boat with 500-grit to 800-grit sandpaper.
-This initial step alone requires at least one full pass around the boat to ensure the surface is prepped for the next stages.
+This initial step alone requires at least one full pass around the boat with each grit sanding disc to ensure the oxidation is mitigated and that you remove all the sanding marks.

 First Round of Compounding: After sanding, we move on to compounding, which involves two complete passes around the boat.
 Some areas demand even more attention, requiring two to three additional passes to fully remove sanding marks and achieve a smooth finish.
 This step alone can result in multiple passes around the entire vessel.